 Douglas L. Carden, Vice Chair

 Andre Woods, Member

 Find the nearest branch

 Give us a call

 WHY YOU SHOULD BE WITH A CREDIT UNION VS. A BANK

 As not-for-profit institutions, credit unions are generally able to offer lower loan rates and higher deposit rates than the banks.

 LA Financial Credit Union provides members with no-surcharge access to 5,000+ CO-OP Shared Branch Network locations and nearly 30,000 surcharge free CO-OP ATMs.

 Owned by their members (rather than outside stockholders), credit unions are focused on people – not profits.
-Members elect a volunteer board to oversee their credit union; the credit union’s resources are then directed toward the good on the membership as a whole.
-Credit Unions exist to serve their member-owners by helping them to make the most of their money.
+Members elect a volunteer board to oversee their credit union.
+The Credit Union’s resources are then directed toward the good of the membership as a whole.
+Credit unions exist to serve their member-owners by helping them to make the most of their money.